nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 ****************************************
 The :ref:`lib_zigbee_application_utilities` library provides a set of components that are ready for use in Zigbee applications.

-To enable and use this library, set the :option:`CONFIG_ZIGBEE_APP_UTILS` Kconfig option.
+To enable and use this library, set the :kconfig:`CONFIG_ZIGBEE_APP_UTILS` Kconfig option.

-For additional logs for this library, configure the :option:`CONFIG_ZIGBEE_APP_UTILS_LOG_LEVEL` Kconfig option.
+For additional logs for this library, configure the :kconfig:`CONFIG_ZIGBEE_APP_UTILS_LOG_LEVEL` Kconfig option.
 See :ref:`zigbee_ug_logging_logger_options` for more information.

 Default signal handler